wavefrontHQ/docs/pages/doc/logging_overview.md

 You can drill into logs from the application status page and the traces browser.
 To see logs for an application and service on the Log Browser, you need to tag the data with the application and service tags on your log shipper.
 See the [Logs FAQs](logging_faq.html#dont-see-application-and-service-logs).

-{% include note.html content="The drill-down from traces to logs, works only if the technical support team has updated your settings.
+{% include note.html content="Even if logging is enabled for your environment, the drill-down from traces to logs might have to be enabled separately.
 Contact [technical support](wavefront_support_feedback.html#support)." %}

 #### Application Map